 ‘You go Langtang?
 Stay my guesthouse.
 Lovely guesthouse.’

 I bump into Pema on the trail between Lama Hotel and Langtang, hoping to make it to Kyangjin today.
 I will probably be in Langtang by noon.
 I often stop trekking at midday, since afternoons in these mountains at this time of year are predictably miserable, with cold winds and even colder rains.
-But it looks like this afternoon might be the exception, with a gorgeously cloudless cyan-coloured sky.
+But it looks like this afternoon might be the exception, with a gorgeously cloudless cobalt-coloured sky.
 Kyangjin is only a couple of hours from Langtang, although it is also, at almost four thousand metres, about five hundred metres higher – or about one thousand five hundred metres higher than Lama Hotel, where I slept last night.

 ‘I think I go to Kyangjin,’ I tell Pema, who is heading down the valley towards Syabru Bensi.
 ‘Nice weather today.
 Warm sunshine.
 No rain.’